copenhas/dotfiles/README.markdown

 * l9 - vim scripting library
 * autocomplpop - auto-popup completion menu
 * makegreen - uses test output to show a green/red bar at the bottom
+* taglist - gives you code browsing with a ctags file
+* scmdiff - view diff between current file and previous in source control

+C:

+* a.vim - quickly switch between header and code files

 Python: